latticexyz/mud/.changeset/brave-dodos-relate.md

 "@latticexyz/world": major
 ---

 Store and World configs have been rebuilt with strong types.
-The shape of these configs have also changed slightly for clarity, the biggest change of which is merging of `keySchema` and `valueSchema` into a single `schema` with a separate `key` for the table's primary key.
+The shape of these configs have also changed slightly for clarity, the biggest change of which is merging of `keySchema` and `valueSchema` into a single `schema` with a separate `key` for a table's primary key.

 To migrate, first update the imported config method: